-- 5. Total amount of credits to bankrupt obligors, loans in arrears, loans in arrears for three months or more and restructured loans is 43 million yen.
+- Total amount of credits to bankrupt obligors, loans in arrears, loans in arrears for three months or more and restructured loans is 33 million yen.
 The amounts of credits stated in Nos.
 2 to 5 above are amounts prior to the deduction of the allowance for losses. - 6.
-For the purposes of settlement and Bank of Japan current overdraft transactions, securities of 59,132 million yen in available-for-sale securities have been provided.
-Also, 1,217 million yen in guarantees are included in Other Assets - 7.
+For the purposes of settlement and Bank of Japan current overdraft transactions, securities of 76,683 million yen in available-for-sale securities have been provided.
+Also, 1,259 million yen in guarantees and a deposit of 400 million yen in a central counterparty clearinghouse (CCP) are included in Other Assets. - 7.
 An overdraft agreement is an agreement to lend funds up to a certain limit if a financing request is received from a customer, unless there is any violation of the terms and conditions of the agreement.
-The unused balance of funds under such agreements is 9,198 million yen.
-This includes the unused balance of funds in the amount of 9,198 million yen under agreements in which the original term is one year or less. - 8.
-Accumulated depreciation for tangible fixed assets
+The unused balance of funds under such agreements is 18,661 million yen.
+This includes the unused balance of funds in the amount of 18,661 million yen under agreements in which the original term is one year or less. - 8.
+Accumulated depreciation for tangible fixed assets 60,362 million yen - 9.
+Total monetary claims on subsidiaries and affiliates 912 million yen - 10.
+Total monetary liabilities payable to subsidiaries and affiliates 90,214 million yen - 11.
+Restriction on dividends from retained earnings in accordance with Article 18 of the Banking Law